Aamir Hall

 Aamir Hall (born October 26, 2001) is an American football cornerback.
 He played college football for the Richmond Spiders, Albany Great Danes and the Michigan Wolverines.
 Hall was an FCS All-American with Albany in 2023.

 Early life

-Hall was born on October 26, 2001, the son of James and Tanya Hall.
+Hall was born on October 26, 2001, the son of James and Tonya Hall.
 He attended Mount Saint Joseph High School in Baltimore, Maryland where he ran track and played football.
 During his sophomore year, he played both as a defensive back and wide receiver.
 Defensively he had 30 tackles and two interceptions, while offensively he had 25 receptions for 400 yards and five touchdowns.
 During his junior year, he recorded 65 tackles, five tackles for loss, four interceptions, ten pass breakups, two fumble recoveries and a forced fumble.
 During his senior year, he recorded 85 tackles, 10 tackles for loss, four interceptions, seven pass breakups, two forced fumbles and one fumble recovery, and helped lead his team to the MIAA Championship.
 Following the season he was named a first team All-MIAA honoree.